j-sulliman/j-sulliman.github.io/docs/infrastructure-as-code/ansible-dcnm.md

 # References and Resources

-All of the ansible files, hosts, playbooks variables, used in this project can be found in the public github repository [ansible_nxos_evpn](https://github.com/j-sulliman/ansible_nxos_evpn.git).
+All of the ansible files, hosts, playbooks variables, used in this project can be found in the public github repository:

+[View the code on GitHub](https://github.com/j-sulliman/ansible_nxos_evpn.git){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 Other resources I found really useful:
 * The free introductory Ansible course available from [RedHat](https://www.redhat.com/en/blog/new-free-ansible-course).